-UNIT-IV Cloud Service Models
+Cloud Service Models

-- Cloud computing is a model that enables the end users to access the shared pool of resources such as compute, network, storage, database, and application as an on-demand service without the need to buy or own it. - The services are provided and managed by the service provider, reducing the management effort from the end user side. - The essential characteristics of the cloud include on-demand self-service, broad network access resource booking, rapid
+- Cloud computing is a model that enables the end users to access the shared pool of resources such as compute, network, storage, database, and application as an on-demand service without the need to buy or own it. - The services are provided and managed by the service provider, reducing the management effort from the end user side. - The essential characteristics of the cloud include on-demand self-service, broad network access, resource pooling, rapid elasticity, and measured service.

-The National Institute of Standards and Technology (NIST) defines three basic service models, namely, IaaS, PaaS, and SaaS. as shown in Figure 5.1.
+The National Institute of Standards and Technology (NIST) defines three basic service models, namely, laaS, PaaS, and SaaS, as shown in Figure 5.1.